BiNoMaP: Learning Category-Level Bimanual Non-Prehensile Manipulation Primitives: Introduction

-We extensively evaluate BiNoMaP on a diverse set of non-prehensile dual-arm skills, including poking, pivoting, pushing, and wrapping (Fig.~\ref{teaser}).
-We test them on various objects with varying shapes, materials, and physical properties.
-To prove the effectiveness and efficiency, we compare against strong baselines \cite{zhao2023learning, chi2023diffusion, ze2024dp3, zhou2023hacman, cho2024corn, lyu2025dywa}.
-Our results show that BiNoMaP consistently achieves higher success rates across tasks.
-Furthermore, we demonstrate how BiNoMaP can be integrated with high-level vision-language models (VLMs) \cite{xiao2024florence, ravi2025sam} to support advanced robotic behaviors, such as pre-grasping under ungraspable conditions, tabletop rearrangement, and error recovery—bridging the gap between low-level skills and high-level autonomy.
+We extensively evaluate BiNoMaP on a diverse suite of dual-arm non-prehensile skills, including poking, pivoting, pushing, and wrapping (refer Fig.~\ref{teaser}).
+These skills are tested on objects with varying shapes, materials, and physical properties to assess robustness and geometric adaptability.
+To validate the effectiveness and efficiency, we compare against strong visuomotor and RL-based baselines \cite{zhao2023learning, chi2023diffusion, ze2024dp3, zhou2023hacman, cho2024corn, lyu2025dywa}, where BiNoMaP consistently achieves higher success rates across tasks.
+Moreover, the learned primitives can be directly deployed on two different dual-arm robotic platforms with distinct kinematic configurations, demonstrating cross-embodiment transfer without redesigning the skill structure.
+We further integrate BiNoMaP with high-level vision-language models (VLMs) \cite{xiao2024florence, ravi2025sam} to enable advanced behaviors such as pre-grasping under ungraspable conditions, tabletop rearrangement, and error recovery, bridging the gap between low-level contact-aware skills with high-level semantic autonomy.

-Our main contributions are three-fold: (\textbf{\romannumeral 1}) We propose the first RL-free framework for learning Bimanual Non-Prehensile Manipulation Primitives directly from human video demonstrations. (\textbf{\romannumeral 2}) We introduce a parameterization scheme that enables category-level generalization of non-prehensile skills across diverse object instances. (\textbf{\romannumeral 3}) We demonstrate the effectiveness, efficiency, versatility, and generality of BiNoMaP across a variety of tasks, objects, and strong baselines.
+To sum up, our main contributions are four-fold: (\textbf{\romannumeral 1}) We propose the first RL-free framework for learning Bimanual Non-Prehensile Manipulation Primitives directly from egocentric human video demonstrations. (\textbf{\romannumeral 2}) We introduce a parameterization scheme that enables category-level generalization of non-prehensile skills across diverse object instances. (\textbf{\romannumeral 3}) We demonstrate the effectiveness, efficiency, versatility, and generality of BiNoMaP across a variety of tasks, objects, and strong baselines. (\textbf{\romannumeral 4}) We show that the learned primitives are embodiment-agnostic and can be transferred across dual-arm platforms with different kinematic structures, validating the cross-embodiment adaptability of the proposed framework.